jddunn/tenets/README.md

 - Environment variable: `TENETS_CACHE_DIRECTORY=/path/to/custom/cache`

 Sessions are persisted to the main SQLite database by default when a `TenetsConfig` is provided.
 The `SessionManager` uses an in‑memory mirror for speed and will write session metadata and context snapshots to `${CACHE_DIR}/tenets.db`.

-No project code leaves your machine; all processing and storage are local.

 ## Supported languages and formats